open-quantum-safe/boringssl/README.md

 #### Key Exchange

-Along with `X25519MLKEM768` and `X25519Kyber768Draft00` supported by BoringSSL through Google's implementations, this fork also incorporates support for additional quantum-safe algorithms from liboqs (provided they have been enabled in liboqs):
+Along with `X25519MLKEM768` supported by BoringSSL through Google's implementations, this fork also incorporates support for additional quantum-safe algorithms from liboqs (provided they have been enabled in liboqs):

 <!--- OQS_TEMPLATE_FRAGMENT_LIST_KEXS_START -->
 - **BIKE**: `bikel1`, `p256_bikel1`, `x25519_bikel1`, `bikel3`, `p384_bikel3`, `bikel5`, `p521_bikel5`